 Determining Whether an Individual Qualifies for Spousal Maintenance

 The first step to calculating alimony payments in Texas is to determine whether an individual qualifies for alimony.
 In many cases, alimony cannot be awarded in any amount, simply because the individual did not meet the criteria for spousal maintenance.
+In addition, alimony in Texas does have a cap of either $5000 or 20% or less of the paying spouse’s gross income.
+This does not mean that you will get or pay that maximum.
 The following factors are used to determine if alimony itself will be awarded:

 - The spouse seeking alimony does not have enough property or assets to provide for his or her basic needs

 - A spouse committed an act of family violence against their spouse or a child during the marriage and the violence occurred within two years of the divorce petition

 - The spouse seeking alimony has a mental or physical disability that prevents him or her from finding work outside the home or providing for their own basic needs